 :: WELCOME TO DSS ::

-Missouri State University’s Department of Defense and Strategic Studies (DSS), located in Fairfax, VA, provides professional, graduate-level education in national security policy; cyber security; WMD proliferation; international terrorism; military operations; global security challenges; foreign policy; arms control; missile proliferation; international security affairs; defense policy analysis, planning and programs; and intelligence analysis.
-The Department offers a Master of Science degree in Defense and Strategic Studies with the successful completion of 36 semester hours of study, and a Certificate Program in Defense and Strategic Studies after the successful completion of 9 hours of graduate study.
-The Department recently has been approved to also offer a more specialized Master of Science degree in Weapons of Mass Destruction Studies for a select group of students selected by the National Defense University..
+Missouri State University's Department of Defense and Strategic Studies (DSS), located in Fairfax, VA, provides professional, graduate-level education in national security policy; cyber security; WMD proliferation; international terrorism; military operations; global security challenges; foreign policy; arms control; missile proliferation; international security affairs; defense policy analysis, planning and programs; and intelligence analysis.
+The Department offers a Master of Science degree in Defense and Strategic Studies with the successful completion of 36 semester hours of study, and students may choose the traditional Defense and Strategic Studies option or Countering Weapons of Mass Destruction option.
+The Department also offers a Certificate Program in Defense and Strategic Studies after the successful completion of 9 hours of graduate study and a certificate in Countering WMD after the successful completion of 15 hours of graduate study.
+View the Gainful Employment Disclosure for the certificate program.